aguerrejoaquin/dbus_valcence_ubms/README.md

  connect battery voltage
  connect CAN and CAN 5V supply
- connect +12V for System and Ignition in a system with x modules in series and multiple in parallel, module numbers 1 to x have to be assigned to one string, pack voltage calculation depends on this
+ connect +12V for System and Ignition
+ In a system SxPy (Series, Parallel), assign IDs to each modules with X bein the 1 to x and the parallel starts with x+1)
 ```
 ## Additional comments
 You may experience that after activating the can port in the GUI, it will appear a new BMS (ex: LG battery) with wrong data.
 This happens because the is a service that runs automatically looking for BMSs once a CAN connection is detected.
 At this point, you have two options: you can ignore this, or you can disable this service for the port that you will be using for your BMS.